C/1979 Y1 (Bradfield): Ultraviolet observations

 The OH and hydrogen lines are the result of the photodissociation of water due to the solar radiation.
 It is possible that in the hydrogen component contribute and other molecules, but not as much.
 OH is further dissociated to hydrogen and oxygen.
 The water production at 0.71 AU was estimated to be 1–2.4 × 1029 mol/s.
-The vaporisation of water was decreasing at a rate of r-3.7.
+The vaporisation of water was decreasing at a rate of r−3.7.
 The absence of some of the CO+ lines was considered surprising, while it was the first time CII Mulliken bands were unambiguously present in a comet.
 The presence of CS and sulfur is attributed to the photodissociation of carbon disulfide.

 Other wavelengths

 The spectrum of the comet in the visible light was obtained between 4–12 February 1980 by the Asiago Astrophysical Observatory.
 It revealed the presence of CN, C2, C3, NH2 and CH bands, while in the near infrared were observed the (3-0) Philipps band system of C2 and the (8-0), (7-0), (6-0) bands of H2O(+).
 The comet was also observed in near infrared on 29 January by the ESO with a spectrograph attached to 3.6 m telescope in spectral region between λ6600 and λ 11000.
 The spectrum revealed the presence of CN 2–0, 3–1, and 1-0 bands in the nucleus and CN 1-0 and 2-0 bands in the coma.
 Other lines present in the spectrum were the OI λ6300 and 6364 lines, and the NH2 sequence.
-The spectrum was similar to that of comet Tago-Sato-Kosaka, although the NH2 line was relatively weaker.
+The spectrum was similar to that of comet C/1969 T1 (Tago–Sato–Kosaka), although the NH2 line was relatively weaker.